How To Sell My Business In The Open Market

 Nearly every business owner has heard that timing is important when selling a business.
 It is well documented that the timing of external factors like changes in the economy, availability of funding, and the rise and fall of interest and tax rates can have a profound effect on the value and the ability to sell a business.
 One large of private business owners who are or will be contemplating the sale of their businesses are Baby Boomers.
 Many studies point to the fact that many of these business owners hope to sell their business on the open market in hopes of funding their retirement and enjoying the benefits of a lifetime of hard work.
 Baby Boomer business owners may find that selling their company at the right time could be a means to obtain the funds they need to maintain a comfortable lifestyle during their retirement years.
 With their retirement resources often riding on a business sale, we are encouraging Baby Boomer business owners to explore the factors that may signal the best time to sell their company.
 An uncertain economy, low interest rates, and favorable capital gains tax rates are definitely things to seriously consider when and how to sell a business.

-Considerations when Deciding: When & How to Sell Your Business
+Considerations when Deciding: When & How to Sell My Business

 The decision to sell your business can be a difficult and emotional turning point for the business owner, and the motivation for selling is often complicated and subjective.
 Reasons include retirement, health issues, desire for liquidity, partnership disputes, diminished interest, lack of operating growth capital, and lack of suitable heirs, among others.
 Regardless of the reason, the decision to sell a business involves extensive planning and preparation in order to receive the best price and most advantageous terms.
 A business owner with a sound strategy for selling his or her business is often better able to realize an attractive value for the company than someone who enters the process unprepared.
 In order to sell your business successfully the process typically includes financial appraisal and a formal business valuation, marketing the business, locating a prospective buyer, structuring the transaction, managing the buyer due diligence, negotiating and closing the transaction and post-close transaction.
 Despite the importance of having in place a clear-cut plan when deciding to sell, according to a recent survey of small business owners by M&A Today, 65% of business owners do not know what their company is worth and 85% have no exit or succession strategy.
 Worse yet, many business owners come up with a price in their mind without any form of business valuation so that they could defend the selling price from a position of strength.